ShahPreksha1005/DAata-Analysis-Projects/README.md

 - **Matplotlib, Seaborn & Plotly**: Visualizations.
 - **SciPy & Statsmodels**: Statistical analysis.

+- - **Non-Paramentric Methods on Dementia Dataset**:Explores the Dementia Dataset using various statistical and visualisation techniques.

+#### Features:
+-- Explores the dementia dataset using various statistical and visualization techniques.
+- Performed EDA to understand the distribution of variables.
+- Applied non-parametric methods to analyze relationships and differences between groups.

+#### Tools and Libraries:
+- **Python**: Core programming language for all projects.
+- **Pandas & NumPy**: Data manipulation and numerical operations.
+- **Matplotlib, Seaborn & Plotly**: Visualizations.
+- **SciPy & Statsmodels**: Statistical analysis.

 Explore each project to gain insights into various data analysis techniques and methodologies.
 Whether you're a data science enthusiast or a seasoned professional, this collection offers valuable resources for learning and application.
 Enjoy exploring and analyzing data with us!